ialmanzaj/heru-challenge/README.md

 umynehjsci umyldn uwflpqc url ugnmqfypsd ifwpnx iecusqjp ijucmxw `

-5There are 21 distinct pretty numbers in the text
+5. There are 21 distinct pretty numbers in the text